algorys/sysadmin/tutoriel/en/_posts/2016-03-14-install-fusion-inventory.md

 ## Cron task for GLPI

 Like said on the documentation above, we only need edit the cron of **web server user** run GLPI!
 If you do on another user, it will not works.
 Be carefull, we need `php5-cli`:

 ```bash
 sudo apt-get install php5-cli
 ```

-One done, edit the cron of user:
+Once done, edit the cron of user:

 ```bash
 sudo crontab -u www-data -e